Weed Legal in Cabo in 2021?

 On Monday, June 28th, 2021, a majority of the Court mandated that officials with Mexico’s Health Department begin issuing permits to members of the public ages 18 and older who wish to either possess or grow personal use quantities of cannabis.
 Activities involving commercial activities remain illegal.

 We are expecting a law legalizing the recreational use of cannabis and allowing regulated private companies to sell it to be approved this year.

 How will this all work?
 We are waiting to find out. (we reported on this back in 2019)

 Essentially so far Dutch-style cannabis cafes won’t be allowed.
 Private sales at regulated dispensaries and distribution centers will.
 We are hoping it will be easy for you to order online and have it delivered to your resort or villa.

 Mexico’s large population and strong tourism will make them one of the biggest markets in the world for Cannabis.
 Another important factor is the social impact.
 No longer will a Mexican die or have legal issues because of their involvement with marijuana.
 Most businessmen in the cannabis industry and workers want to operate legally.
+New services like Cabo Weed, direct-to-consumer delivery services are awaiting direction on how to do things correctly and legally.
 However, there is expressed fear as some are concerned that rules for both the medicinal and recreational sectors will favor big firms.
 Small-scale farmers and distributors want to join the legal sector of the cannabis opportunity in Cabo.

 Opposition on Cannabis in Mexico